lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 It MAY also happen that the IID variability only expresses itself on a few bytes.
 In that case, the TV is set to the stable part of the IID, the MO is set to "MSB" and the CDA is set to "LSB".

-Finally, the IID can be sent in extenso on the LPWAN.
+Finally, the IID can be sent in its entirety on the LPWAN.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## IPv6 extensions

 No Rule is currently defined that processes IPv6 extensions.
-If such extensions are needed, their compression/decompression Rules can be based on the MOs and CDAs described above.

 ## UDP source and destination port

-To allow for a single Rule being used for both directions, the UDP port values are identified by their role (Dev or APP) and not by their position in the header (source or destination).
+To allow for a single Rule being used for both directions, the UDP port values are identified by their role (Dev or App) and not by their position in the header (source or destination).
 The SCHC C/D MUST be aware of the traffic direction (Uplink, Downlink) to select the appropriate field.
-The following Rules apply for Dev and APP port numbers.
+The following Rules apply for Dev and App port numbers.

 If both ends know the port number, it can be elided.
 The TV contains the port number, the MO is set to "equal" and the CDA is set to "not-sent".